Compare ETS

 Size & Phases

-The NZ ETS cap limits the number of New Zealand Units (NZUs) that may be released to the market from auctioning, industrial allocation, and from the CCR, as well as from any international units (not currently allowed).
+The NZ ETS has an absolute cap that is set in advance.
+It limits the number of New Zealand Units (NZUs) that may be released to the market from auctioning (including the CCR), industrial allocation, and from any international units (not currently allowed).
 There is no limit on NZUs generated from removal activities.
 The NZ ETS cap thus limits the volume of net emissions that are emitted by ETS regulated entities, without imposing a limit on gross emissions within the ETS.

-In 2025, the cap is 19.1 MtCO2e.
+In 2026, the cap is 16.3 Mt CO2e.

-The Climate Change Response Act 2002 requires the government to set a cap on emissions covered by the NZ ETS, based on the five-yearly emissions budgets and announced over a rolling five-year period with annual updates.
+The Climate Change Response Act 2002 requires the government to set a cap on emissions covered by the NZ ETS, based on five-yearly emissions budgets and in line with New Zealand’s 2050 targets.
+Unit supply settings are announced over a rolling five-year period with annual updates.
+To provide a degree of regulatory certainty, settings for the upcoming two years can only be amended under special circumstances.

-The government updated regulations for unit supply settings in September 2024, setting the annual cap for the years 2025 to 2029.
+The government updated regulations for unit supply settings in September 2025, setting the annual cap for the years 2026 to 2030.
 In setting supply limits, the government also considers the stockpile of banked allowances already in circulation and projected unit supply from removal activities.

-NZUs generated from removal activities are forecast to be 13.8 million units in 2025, mainly generated in the forestry sector.
+NZUs generated from removal activities are forecast to be 17 million units in 2026, of which 15 million would come from the forestry sector.

 The NZ ETS was originally designed to operate without a specific domestic cap, as this accommodated carbon sequestration from forestry activities and a full link to the international Kyoto Protocol carbon markets.
-Allowance supply was restricted to NZUs in 2015.
+However, in 2015, the types of units eligible for compliance in the NZ ETS were restricted to NZUs.
 No decisions have been made on potential future access to and use of international units.

 SECTORS: Sectors were gradually phased in between 2008 and 2013.